Major NY Tech Company Founder Who Flew Flight With Shatner One Of Two Killed In NJ Plane Crash

 de Vries -- who studied probabilistic algorithms at NYU and has a degree in molecular biology and genetics from Carnegie Mellon -- once described himself as the nerdiest kid at summer camp.

-The Manhattan native went on to helped create one of the world's largest software companies, with a staff recently estimated at nearly 700 in the United States, the United Kingdom and Japan.
+The Manhattan native went on to create Medidata, which has been touted as "the world’s most-used clinical research platform," with a staff recently estimated at nearly 700 in the United States, the United Kingdom and Japan.

 Tarek Sherif, who co-founded the company with him, once called de Vries "absolutely brilliant," as well as "open-minded and very gregarious."